 A vase that has been attributed to a particular hand increases in value, while a piece that bears the signature of a particular artist or potter is even more special.

 Different shapes served different functions.
 Many early Greek vases were made to order — to mark the death of a nobleman, for example.
-The vase would then be buried with the deceased, or perhaps used as a grave marker.
+Vases such as the white ground Lekythos (below) would be buried with the deceased, or perhaps used as a grave marker.

 Large kraters were used to mix wine with water — the ancient Greeks did not drink their wine undiluted as we do today — and oinochoai were used for serving it.
 The highly sought-after Panathenaic amphorae were given to top athletes filled with the purest of oils, which was far more prized than the container itself.